rohit12crj/Study-Notes/Jenkins/notes.md

-🔹 Advanced Pipelines & Deployment
-39. How do you implement Blue-Green deployment?
+How do you implement Blue-Green deployment?
 Two environments
 Switch traffic via LB
 Rollback by traffic flip

-40. Canary deployment using Jenkins?
+Canary deployment using Jenkins?
 Gradual rollout
 Metrics monitoring
 Auto rollback

-41. How do you handle approvals in Jenkins?
+How do you handle approvals in Jenkins? input step

-input step

 RBAC
 Timeout on approvals

-42. How do you trigger downstream pipelines?
+How do you trigger downstream pipelines? build step

-build step

 Events
 Artifacts as input

-43. How do you share artifacts across pipelines?

-Artifact repository (Nexus, Artifactory, S3)

-Versioned artifacts

-🔹 Observability & Monitoring
-44. How do you monitor Jenkins?
+How do you monitor Jenkins?
 Prometheus metrics
 JVM metrics
 Disk usage
 Build queue length

-45. Key Jenkins metrics to watch?
+Key Jenkins metrics to watch?
 Queue size
 Build duration
 Agent utilization
 Failure rate

-46. Jenkins logging best practices?
+Jenkins logging best practices?
 Centralized logs
 Log rotation
 Avoid sensitive data

-🔹 Real FAANG Scenarios
-47. Pipeline stuck in queue—why?
+Pipeline stuck in queue—why?

 No matching agents
 Label mismatch
 Resource exhaustion

-48. Production secret leaked via Jenkins—actions?
+Production secret leaked via Jenkins—actions?
 Rotate secret immediately
 Audit logs
 Restrict permissions

-Post-mortem

-49. Jenkins vs GitHub Actions—when Jenkins?

-Complex workflows

-Self-hosted infra

-Custom agents

-Enterprise control
+✅ when jenkins & when github ?

-50. If you had to redesign Jenkins today?
+✅ If you had to redesign Jenkins today?

-Stateless controller

-Event-driven pipelines

-Native secrets

-Immutable infrastructure

-Cloud-native by default
+Stateless controller --> HA Architectecture --> Configure Jenkins Backup --> RBAC Jenkins Controller Security --> agents running in k8s or in ECS --> Terraform Vault Integration

+---

-If the Cl stage succeeds but the CD stage fails in Jenkins, how would you debug and resolve it?
+✅ If the Cl stage succeeds but the CD stage fails in Jenkins, how would you debug and resolve it? --> check pipeline logs

+---

-Which tools have you used to build a complete CI/CD pipeline?
+✅ Which tools have you used to build a complete CI/CD pipeline? already answeres in ci & cd workflow

+---

-If you encounter a secret-related error in your application or pipeline, how would you troubleshoot it?
+✅ If you encounter a secret-related error in your application or pipeline, how would you troubleshoot it? --> check pipeline logs

+---

-How would you design a CI/CD pipeline for 50+ microservices with zero downtime deployment?
+✅ How would you design a CI/CD pipeline for 50+ microservices with zero downtime deployment?